 The pressure is on for the NIH and RECOVER leadership to follow up on their promises.
 I, for one, intend to continue reporting on the trial (and on Long COVID research more broadly) as much as possible.

 More Long COVID reporting

-Sources and updates for the week of November 27 include more data on bivalent booster shots, Long COVID research, and more.
+Sources and updates for the week of May 14 include new CDC ventilation guidance, a Long COVID and ME/CFS demonstration, COVID-19 test prices, and more.